glossopm/conferences-blog/workshops/node-monorepos-with-nx-isaac-mann.md

-# Workshop Recap: Node Monorepos with Nx with Isaac Mann
+# Workshop Recap: Node Monorepos with Nx by Isaac Mann

 During a recent conference, NodeCongress 2023, I had the opportunity to attend a workshop by Isaac Mann on "Node Monorepos with Nx."
 Nx is a powerful monorepo tool that enables developers to manage multiple projects within a single repository.
 In this blog post, I'll share some key takeaways from the workshop, along with additional insights I've gathered from the Nx official website.